top of page

 Kokomo had been home to minor league baseball from 1955 to 1961 in the Three-Eye League to both the Dodgers and Giants organizations.
 The ballpark used for those years was Highland Park Stadium, which still stands to this day, but is nowhere near the standards set by KMS.

-The club is also known for its colors of brown, yellow, and orange and designs that are similar to early 1980’s San Diego Padres uniforms.
-The club is one a few handful of sports or college team that embraces the color of brown from caps, jerseys, and t-shirts.
+The club is also known for its colors of brown, yellow, and orange and designs that are similar to early 1980s San Diego Padres uniforms.
+The club is one of a handful of sports or college teams that embrace the color of brown from caps, jerseys, and t-shirts.

 Food & Beverage 4

-Just a few feet away from Gabe’s is the party tent that has seating for about ten people and offers draft beers, well drinks, ciders, and wine.
-There are multiple tables and chairs near the tent that is a popular destination on Thursday nights when all domestic beers are $2.
+In the right-field corner is a party tent with seating for about ten people and offers draft beers, well drinks, ciders, and wine.
+Multiple tables and chairs near the tent are popular on Thursday nights when all domestic beers are $2 and draft beers are $4.

 Down the right field line and near the kid zone is the Sweet Tooth portable stand that serves ice cream cones, root beer floats, and fresh popcorn.
 These are very fair and adequate prices for ballpark cuisine and should be able to satisfy many in attendance.